 Two Day Workshop

 Lived-Experience or Unemployed: $250 + GST

-Payment is by credit card only and there are 3 easy steps to complete the online booking process.
+Payment online is by VISA, Mastercard or American Express only and there are 3 easy steps to complete the online booking process.

 Upon completion of your registration, you will receive an automated confirmation email.
 If you have any issues or questions about your booking, please contact Feona Horrex on 06 878 3456 or email: email@example.com

 We know that sometimes your plans can change for many different reasons.
 Should you be unable to attend, a substitute delegate is welcome to attend at no extra cost.
 If a substitute delegate is not available and you need to cancel your registration, please be aware of the following: